Read more: Members may have trouble getting meds at some pharmacies.

 Limitations of flexible services:

-The Oregon Administrative Rules restrict health-related services to items not paid for with grant money, funding separate from CCO contract revenue, normal clinical service billing, and payor of last resort.
+The Oregon Administrative Rules restrict health-related services to items not paid for with grant money, funding separate from CCO contract revenue, normal clinical service billing, and is the payor of last resort.
 In other words, health-related services may be used only if other funding is not available.

 How members access flexible services: